Yuto Horigome still in disbelief a day after winning Olympic skateboarding gold

 “I competed in Koto Ward, where I grew up, and ended up winning a gold medal.
 I’m just extremely happy and still can’t believe it,” Horigome said during a news conference on Monday morning, less than 24 hours after he won the first skateboarding gold in Games history.

-Horigome was honored to notch his name in the history book, having won the street competition in the newly added Olympic sport.
+Horigome was honored to etch his name into the history books, having won the street competition in the newly added Olympic sport.

 “I’ve been skateboarding for a long time but when I heard skateboarding was going to be a new sport for the Olympics five years ago, I couldn’t envision myself competing in it,” he said.
 “But the more I’ve competed to get better, I could gradually get the Olympics in my sights.
 And I’m glad I was part of the new sport for the Olympics.”